Conditions › Psoriasis

 2. Examination: Assessment of skin, scalp, nails, and joints.

-Reviewed by: Dr Mohammad Ghazavi, Consultant Dermatologist
+Reviewed by: Dr Mohammad Ghazavi (MD, FRCP, MRCP), Consultant Dermatologist

 Skinhorizon Clinic, 4 Clarendon Terrace, Maida Vale, London W9 1BZ